JamesLemony/jameslemony.github.io/content/Course Notes/Conjunctions/If Conditional Type 0.md

 > [!EXAMPLE]
 > If the food is out of date, I don’t eat it.
 > If I drink, I don’t drive.
-> If you are talking, I can’t concentrate.
+> If you talk, I can’t concentrate.
 > If the milk smells bad, I don’t drink it.
 > If water reaches 100 degrees, it boils.
 > I never go to bed late if I have to get up early.